[immune globulin (human)] Injection, Solution

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Table 2: Adverse Reactions Occurring in ≥ 5% of
+Table 1: Adverse Reactions Occurring in at Least 5% of Subjects

 |Adverse Reaction||Subjects (%)